MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/tutorial-kubernetes-scale.md

 ## Before you begin

 Previous tutorials described how to package an application into a container image, upload the image to Azure Container Registry, and create an AKS cluster.
 The application was then deployed to the AKS cluster.
-If you haven't completed these steps, start with [Tutorial 1 - Prepare an aplication for AKS hybrid](tutorial-kubernetes-prepare-application.md).
+If you haven't completed these steps, start with [Tutorial 1 - Prepare an application for AKS hybrid](tutorial-kubernetes-prepare-application.md).

 ## Manually scale pods